 7. Asus ROG STRIX LC RGB: Best Asus AIO for i7 10700K

 The entire water block looks like a blade with colorful LED light shining through.
-Asus has once again shown their brilliance by designing an aesthetically pleasing and maintenance free loop that can be installed easily even for beginners, thanks to flexible joints on the component which make manipulating tubes over motherboard easier!
+Asus has once again shown its brilliance by designing an aesthetically pleasing and maintenance-free loop that can be installed easily even for beginners, thanks to flexible joints on the component which make manipulating tubes over motherboard easier!

 - Strong and sturdy build

 - Provides a really good value for money

 8. Deepcool CASTLE 360EX: Liquid CPU Cooler for i7 10700K

 A new player in the market of high-end cooling systems, Deepcool is an industry leader that you will find difficult to ignore.
 With products designed for heavy duty processing power and made with premium quality materials like aluminum fins or copper pipes; their coolers are built tough enough to handle anything your i7 10700K throws at them!

 The cooler is expensive with its RGB lighting, but not up to par in comparison.
 The fan has no bells and whistles either – something we would expect at this price point for high-end products like fans or radiators alike!